kuancheng/STAT215A-LAB4/README.md

-# Training and Running the final model
+# Training and Running the Final Model
 * Make sure that the All_Features.csv file is in the same directory as your code
 * Run the R file 'Final_Model.R'